Part one: The manufacturing of customized RFID tag

 An RFID tag is an item formed by:

-- and finally, an adhesive substance that makes possible that the tag could be affixed where it was necessary.
+- Finally, an adhesive substance that makes possible that the tag could be affixed where it was necessary.

 RFID tag frequencies